Apocalypse Now: Legacy

 In 2011, actor Charlie Sheen, son of the film's leading actor Martin, started playing clips from the film on his live tour and played the film in its entirety during post-show parties.
 One of Sheen's films, the 1993 comedy Hot Shots!
 Part Deux, includes a brief scene where Charlie is riding a boat up a river in Iraq while on a rescue mission and passes Martin, as Captain Willard, going the other way.
-As they pass, each man shouts to the other "I loved you in Wall Street!", referring to the 1987 film that featured both of them.
+As they pass, each man shouts to the other "I loved you in Wall Street!," referring to the 1987 film that featured both of them.
 Additionally, the promotional material for Hot Shots!
 Part Deux included a mockumentary that aired on HBO titled Hearts of Hot Shots!
 Part Deux—A Filmmaker's Apology, a parody of the 1991 documentary Hearts of Darkness: A Filmmaker's Apocalypse about the making of Apocalypse Now.

 The film is credited with creating the Philippines surfing culture around the town of Baler, where the helicopter attack and surfing sequences were filmed.

 On January 25, 2017, Coppola announced that he was seeking funding through Kickstarter for a horror role-playing video game based on Apocalypse Now.
-It was later canceled by Montgomery Markland, the game's director, as revealed on its official Tumblr page.The Sympathizer, a Pulitzer Prize-winning novel by Vietnamese-American author Viet Thanh Nguyen, features a subplot that Nguyen describes as a critique of Apocalypse Now.
+It was later canceled by Montgomery Markland, the game's director, as revealed on its official Tumblr page.

+The Sympathizer, a Pulitzer Prize-winning novel by Vietnamese-American author Viet Thanh Nguyen, features a subplot that Nguyen describes as a critique of Apocalypse Now.
 He told the New York Times that "Apocalypse Now is an important work of art, but that doesn't mean I'm going to bow down before it.
 I'm going to fight with it because it fought with me."
 He said that the film centered on American perspectives of the war rather than Vietnamese experiences.
 He was especially critical of the scene where all the passengers of a boat were unjustly killed by the traveling party: "People just like me were being slaughtered.
 I felt violated."

-The Seiko 6105 and its subsequent reissues have been nicknamed the "Captain Willard", in reference to its use by the eponymous character.
+The Seiko 6105 and its subsequent reissues have been nicknamed the "Captain Willard," in reference to its use by the eponymous character.

+In 2025, The Hollywood Reporter listed Apocalypse Now as having the best stunts of 1979.

+In 2025, President Donald Trump made a reference to Apocalypse Now in his Truth Social post announcing the military occupation of Chicago.